LindaOtt/grupp03-redriver/client/README.md

 npm start
 ```

-To create a build version:
+At last commit before merge to master, run this command to create a build version that will be deployed to Azure.

 ```
 npm run build